FaTiH3446/FaTiH3446.github.io/documentation.md

 I learned this project by watching a YouTube video tutorial.
 I also got help from my friends during coding.
 I used ChatGPT to write and organize this documentation.

+Documentation: Calculator in Swift
+Project: Simple Calculator
+Tool: Swift / Xcode

+What I Did
+Created a simple calculator app using Swift.

+Added basic operations: addition, subtraction, multiplication, and division.

+Designed a simple user interface with text fields and buttons.

+Displayed the result on the screen after each calculation.

+Challenges
+Making sure the division function didn’t cause errors when dividing by zero.

+Handling invalid inputs like empty text fields or non-numeric values.

+Updating the displayed result correctly after each operation.

+Help
+Watched YouTube tutorials to understand how to connect buttons and labels in Swift.

+Used ChatGPT to get help with debugging and writing this documentation.

+What I Learned
+How to handle user input and display results in Swift.

+How basic math operations can be implemented in code.

+The importance of checking for errors and testing